 Baseboard Connector Requirements

-The OCP NIC 3.0 connectors are compliant to the “4C connector” as defined in the SFF-TA-1002 specification for a right angle or straddle mount form-factor.
-The 4C connector is 140-pins in width and includes support for up to 32 differential pairs to support a x16 PCIe connection.
-The connector also provides 6 pins of +12V_EDGE, and 1 pin of +3.3V_EDGE for power.
+The OCP NIC 3.0 connectors are compliant to the “4C+” and “4C” connectors as defined in the SFF-TA-1002 specification for a right angle or straddle mount form-factor.
+The Primary Connector is a 4C+ implementation with 168-pins.
+The Secondary Connector is a 4C implementation with 140-pins.
+Both the Primary and Secondary Connectors includes support for up to 32 differential pairs to support a x16 PCIe connection.
+Each connector also provides 6 pins of +12V_EDGE, and 1 pin of +3.3V_EDGE for power.
 This implementation is common between both the Primary and Secondary Connectors.
-In addition, the Primary Connector has a 28-pin OCP Bay to the right of pin 1.
-These pins are used for management and support for up to a 4 x2 and 4 x4 multi-host configuration on the Primary Connector.
+In addition, the 4C+ implementation of the Primary Connector has a 28-pin OCP Bay used for management and support for up to a 4 x2 and 4 x4 multi-host configuration on the Primary Connector.
 The Primary and Secondary Connector drawings are shown below.

 All diagram units are in mm unless otherwise noted.